Welcome to GlantzBris.com

 I ASK THAT YOU PROVIDE:

-1 Kiddush cup (Any cup will do, however, a nice silver cup can be used during his Bar Mitzvah, wedding and throughout his life)
+1 Kiddush cup (Any cup will do, however, a nice cup can be used again and again throughout life (connecting the past with his future - Bar Mitzvah, wedding, etc.)

 1 bottle of sweet, kosher grape wine or grape juice (The remainder may be saved and marked "to be used for a toast" at your son's future Bar Mitzvah, Wedding, etc.) be sure to purchase only red (may appear purple) grape wine or grape juice.
-Blackberry is usually not acceptable.
+Blackberry and Cherry do not warrant the more recognizable blessing 'borei p'ri hagafen' so it is not preferable.
 Fine wines may be terrific for your guests, but babies have not developed such tastes yet so the sweeter, the better.

 3 diapers and wipes just in case!

-Hazzan Glantz brings sufficient gauze and ointment for the first several days of after care.
+Rabbi Glantz brings sufficient gauze and ointment for the first several days of aftercare.
 He will instruct you on caring for your son with the products he brings.
-Depending on the frequency of his changes, you may want to prepare ahead with Triple Antibiotic ointment (Polysporin or comparable) and some 3x3 inch gauze pads to supplement if needed.

 In addition, families are urged to time feedings on the day of the bris so that 1 hour before the bris ceremony is to begin, baby has stopped nursing or having bottles.
 Being a little hungry will both increase his interest in the sweet wine or grape juice, and increase his motivation to nurse or take a bottle immediately after the procedure and the ceremony continues with the naming prayers.